 Mudras are rooted in Ayurvedic traditions but can also be found in Buddhism, yoga, and even martial arts.
 I’ll be focusing on mudras from an Ayurvedic perspective.
 If you want to find more about Ayurveda, please click here.

 Mudras stem from the Ayurvedic belief that our bodies are made of 5 elements; earth, air, water, fire, and ether or space.
 Each finger represents one of these elements, and by touching the fingers together in certain ways, you will help activate and balance these elements.

-I chose the Gyan mudra to start this series with because it is the most common and easily recognizable mudra, and I really wanted to know what it meant!
+I chose the Gyan mudra to start this series because it is the most common and easily recognizable mudra, and I really wanted to know what it meant!
 The Gyan mudra is the knowledge and wisdom mudra and is accomplished by touching the tip of the pointer finger to the tip of the thumb like this.

-Practicing the Gyan mudra is great for helping with mental fog, stress relief and memory.
+Practicing the Gyan mudra is great for helping with mental fog, stress relief, and memory.
 It is a great mudra for meditation because of its ability to calm the body and focus the mind.

 I hope I’ve helped to demystify mudras for you!
 If you try out the Gyan mudra in your next meditation or walk let me know what you think about it.
 Be sure to check back next week for more information about the mudras.

 If you’ve been following me for a while you know that I love meditating with the lunar phases.
 If you’re looking for a guided meditation to practice the Gyan mudra, I suggest downloading my free waning moon meditation here.